irfanhakim-as/linux-wiki/distros/Bazzite.md

 ## [Mounting Remote Directory](../topics/samba.md#mounting-remote-directory)

-This details how to mount a remote directory to our local machine using Samba.
+This details how to mount a remote Samba share to our local machine.

 ### Notes